paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

 2. Making changes is seriously just pushing to a git remote.

-3. Logging is just print().

-4. You can use interact with a real database shell via `heroku pg:psql`, *or* you can write canned queries and look at them online, or you can even sync them to google sheets (though that last one seems a bit shaky---I think because google sheets itself is a bit shaky).
+3. You can use interact with a real database shell via `heroku pg:psql`, *or* you can write canned queries and look at them online, or you can even sync them to google sheets (though that last one seems a bit shaky).

-5. Logs are just as simple as `heroku logs` and logging something from the application is just `print()`.
+4. Logs are just as simple as `heroku logs` and logging something from the application is just `print()`.

-6. No mess with ngnix and other server config stuff.
+5. No mess with ngnix and other server config stuff.

-7. HTTPS is handled for you too, at least on applications served from herokuapp.com.
+6. HTTPS is handled for you too, at least on applications served from herokuapp.com.
 Which is real nice, obviously.

 7. By the way, you get a falls-asleep-a-lot-but-good-enough-for-tiny-projects + 10k postgres rows for free.